aditya-kamatt/Text-Recognition-App/README.md

 ## Getting Started

-Install the .apk file on an Android device.
+Install the app-release.apk file on an Android device.